 "My first contact with the flute occurred while I was returning from my ballet lesson (I attended ballet classes for eight years).
 While I was taking off my rigid ballet shoes in the classroom at the school of music where the classes were held, a young flute professor entered the room.
 It was the first time I heard those sounds that were so mesmerizing to me.
 My fascination with the sound and the beauty of this instrument was instantaneous —love at first sight.
 Those mere few minutes were enough to make me give up ballet lessons and start learning to play the flute.
 I cannot express the pleasure and thrill which I felt upon the first real contact with my instrument.
 That magic has continued all my life!"

-Named the "Musician of the Year for 2018" by the Well-Tempered Ear, Serbian flutist Dr. Iva Ugrčić is one of the most exciting and adventurous young flutists in the international pantheon.
-Described as “a natural star on her instrument,” Iva has been featured as a solo artist at numerous music festivals including Ravinia Festival in Chicago, Belgrade Flute Fest, The Art of Love International Music Festival, Classic Light Music Fest, Constantinus International Classical Music Festival, Cecilia McDowell Festival, Wisconsin Flute Festival, Miami Summer Music Festival, Atlantic Summer Music Festival, La Crosse New Music Festival, Bach Dancing & Dynamite Society Chamber Music Festival, Madison New Music Festival, as well as others.
+Serbian flutist Dr. Iva Ugrčić is one of the most exciting and adventurous young flutists in the international pantheon.
+Described as “a natural star on her instrument,” Iva has been featured as a solo artist at numerous music festivals including Ravinia Festival, Resonante IberAcademy International Woodwind Festival, The Art of Love International Music Festival, Classic Light Music Fest, Constantinus International Classical Music Festival, Cecilia McDowell Festival, Wisconsin Flute Festival, Miami Summer Music Festival, Texas Piano Week, Atlantic Summer Music Festival, Belgrade Flute Fest, La Crosse New Music Festival, Bach Dancing & Dynamite Society Chamber Music Festival, Madison New Music Festival, and many others.

-Dr. Ugrčić is a musician who has worn many hats throughout her professional career: flutist, teacher, artistic director, entrepreneur, activist, freelance musician and recording artist, among others.
-As a soloist and a chamber musician, Iva has performed throughout Europe and the United States.
+Named the "Musician of the Year for 2018" by the Well-Tempered Ear, Dr. Ugrčić is a musician who has worn many hats throughout her professional career: flutist, teacher, activist, executive and artistic director, entrepreneur, freelance musician and recording artist, among others.
+As a soloist and a chamber musician, Iva has performed all around Europe, and South and North America.
 In addition to her formidable work as a soloist, she is also passionate about playing in ensembles.
 She has performed and recorded in Europe with the Symphony Orchestra of Radio Television of Serbia, the Belgrade Philharmonic Orchestra, and the French Flute Orchestra.
-Since moving to the United States, Iva has performed as a principal flutist with the Dubuque Symphony Orchestra, La Crosse Symphony Orchestra, Middleton Community Orchestra, Madison Symphony Orchestra, and Madison Opera as well as chamber groups including the Wingra Faculty Wind Quintet, Vitraž Woodwind Quintet, Caroga Lake Ensemble, Black Marigold Wind Quintet, ID flute and percussion duo, and Sound Out Loud contemporary chamber music ensemble, and Caroga Lake Ensemble.
+Since moving to the United States, Iva has performed as a principal flutist with the Dubuque Symphony Orchestra, La Crosse Symphony Orchestra, Middleton Community Orchestra, Madison Symphony Orchestra, and Madison Opera as well as chamber groups including the Wingra Faculty Wind Quintet, Vitraž Woodwind Quintet, ID Ensemble, Black Marigold Wind Quintet, Sound Out Loud contemporary chamber music ensemble, and Caroga Lake Ensemble.